yireo/yireo-slides/slides/yireo/explaining_upward.md

 ### In short: Do not use UPWARD for static files, but use Nginx instead

 ---
-# UPWARD and GraphQL requests
+# UPWARD & GraphQL requests
 - PWA in browser requests a JS file
 - Request is forwarded from Nginx to UPWARD
 - Request is handled by UPWARD